crunchwrap89/map-app-scaffold/README.md

 # New Vue 3 Map Application

 Scaffolding template for a new Vue 3 Map Application with google maps platform.
-Latest version of Vue, Vite, Typescript, Pinia, PostCSS Plugins, Vue-Router, @googlemaps/js-api-loader and Three.js.
+Latest version of Vue, Vite, Typescript, Pinia, PostCSS Plugins, @googlemaps/js-api-loader and Three.js.
 Created by Marcus N @ Wintergarde Development AB.